 Our Story

-Thierry Nyfeler left a corporate career in Switzerland after a mobile safari through Botswana in 2022.
-He partnered with a local safari guide, found land near Chobe National Park, and spent two years turning it into a yoga retreat camp.
-Munga Plains opened in 2024.
+Thierry Nyfeler left behind a corporate career in Switzerland after traveling through Botswana in 2021.
+Together with a local safari guide, he found land near Chobe National Park and spent the next two years shaping it into a retreat camp rooted in nature, stillness, and connection.
+Munga Plains opened its doors in May 2024.

 “What is the news of the world?”